A Riemannian Framework for Learning Reduced-order Lagrangian Dynamics: Experiments

 \subsubsection{Rope ($192$ \acp{dof})}

 Next, we consider high-dimensional deformable systems and learn the dynamics of a $192$-dimensional rope.
 Trajectories are generated by tracing a circle with one end while keeping the other fixed.
 We train our \ac{rolnn} with $d=10$ via multi-step integration (see App.~\ref{appendix:rope} for details on the data and implementation).
 Fig~\ref{fig:rope:frames_visualization} shows the predicted rope configurations for a horizon of $\SI{0.025}{s}$ ($H_{\text{test}}=25$).
 Our model accurately predicts the high-dimensional dynamics of the rope (see also the predictions for selected \acp{dof} in App.~\ref{appendix:rope:results}).
 Notice that our attempts to train a full-order \ac{lnn} were hindered by the high dimensionality of the system.
+Similarly, our attempts to train L-OpInf did not result in any stable solution, thus substantiating the limitations of linear methods.

 \textbf{Latent space dimension.} Selecting an appropriate latent dimension is an important consideration for \ac{mor}.
 Here, we study the influence of the latent dimension on the performance of our \ac{rolnn}.
 Table~\ref{tab:rope:loss_components_over_latent_dim} reports average reconstruction and prediction errors of \acp{rolnn} with latent dimensions $d=\{4,6,10,14\}$ on $10$ testing trajectories.
 We observe that errors initially decrease as the latent dimension increases, suggesting that higher-dimensional latent spaces better capture the original high-dimensional dynamics.
 However, the errors increase beyond a certain latent dimension, indicating that the latent \ac{lnn} becomes harder to train.
 In other words, the choice of latent dimension trades off between latent space expressivity and the limitations of \acp{lnn} in higher dimensions.